|

 and diet.5 Phencyclidine is excreted in the urine as an unchanged drug (4% to 19%) and conjugated metabolites (25% to 30%).6

-to selectively detect elevated levels of phencyclidine metabolite in urine.
-The PCP One Step Phencyclidine Test Strip yields a positive result when the phencyclidine
+selectively detect elevated levels of phencyclidine metabolite in urine.
+The PCP One Step Phencyclidine Test Strip yields a positive result when the phencyclidine metabolite in

-metabolite in urine exceeds 25 ng/mL.
-This is the suggested screening cut-off for positive specimens set by the Substance Abuse and Mental Health Services
+urine exceeds 25 ng/mL.
+This is the suggested screening cut-off for positive specimens set by the Substance Abuse and Mental Health Services Administration (SAMHSA, USA).

 |